Xhuk/BaroonVetGroom/replit.md

 - Professional dark theme across all pages
 - Fast loading for all major pages
 - Responsive design for 8+ inch tablets through desktop computers
-- Collapsible navigation showing only icons on smaller screens
+- Auto-collapsible navigation showing only icons on 8-10 inch tablets like Xiaomi Tab 8
+- Full navigation maintained on 10+ inch tablets and desktop computers
+- Touch-friendly interface with optimized button sizes and spacing
 - Block phone access except for SuperAdmin role for administrative tasks
+- Comprehensive responsive breakpoints for different tablet sizes
 - Spanish localization support with "Caja" instead of "Facturación"
 - Ethereal pulse effect for current time red line with adjustable transparency and thickness